Record turnout for Singapore gay rally amid religious protests

 "Pink Dot's agenda goes against our national interests," said Lawrence Khong a senior pastor at the 10,000-strong Faith Community Baptist Church.

-"If they are allowed to continue, the day will come when we will no longer recognize the Singapore that we and our founding fathers have worked so hard to build,"
+"If they are allowed to continue, the day will come when we will no longer recognise the Singapore that we and our founding fathers have worked so hard to build,"

 Pink Dot, which describes itself as a "movement" rather than a protest, has seen a higher turnout every year since it began in 2009 and now has big name sponsors including Goldman Sachs Inc and BP PLC.